Advocacy Day Resources

 - Split costs: Once you have registered join the Advocacy Day Attendees Facebook page** and ask other Advocacy Day attendees if they would like to share a hotel room to split the cost or indicate that you are interested in sharing a room when you register.

-* You will receive the room block information in your registration confirmation email.
+* Updated April 3: the hotel room block is now full.
+RESOLVE will update this information if more rooms become available.
+You will receive the room block information in your registration confirmation email.
 If you have any question email firstname.lastname@example.org.

 ** The Advocacy Day Attendees Facebook page is a closed group for registered Advocacy Day Attendees.